 The following figure illustrates these networking considerations for deploying the vCenter Cloud Gateway Appliance.

-vSphere+ and vSAN+ with VxRail helps customers deliver the benefits of the cloud to on-premises workloads.
+vSphere+ and vSAN+ with VxRail help customers deliver the benefits of the cloud to on-premises workloads.
 IT teams can begin supercharging productivity with admin services designed to enhance operational efficiency and centralize management with the VMware Cloud Console.
 It also simplifies VxRail customer-managed vCenter lifecycle management through cloud-enabled automation, which is complementary to the existing automated VxRail cluster LCM capabilities delivered through the VxRail HCI System Software.
 It also helps by enabling customers to easily monitor global inventory, alert status, and even enable customers to provision VMs to any subscribed VxRail cluster from a centralized SaaS-based portal.
 It helps customers accelerate innovation with integrated developer services, which enable customers to take advantage of integrated VMware Tanzu component services and features that are included in available vSphere+ offerings, enabling customers to manage, operate, and run VM and container workloads on a common on-premises modern HCI infrastructure.
 Finally, it enables customers to transform their on-premises infrastructure with cloud integration by allowing them to extend on-premises workloads with add-on hybrid cloud services when needed and gain the flexibility of OPEX-based consumption while improving ROI from existing investments.

 For more information about VMware software, see Additional resources.